kehantan/labbook/docs/protein/expression.rst

 * :ref:`Large volume LB broth (500 mL) <lb broth large>` (Autoclaved, Kanamycind added (30-50 ug/mL), recommend to prepare at least 1 day before experiment)
 * Incubator shaker (2L)
 * :ref:`IPTG stock solution (250 mM) <iptg>`
-* Refrigerated centrifuge
+* Refrigerated centrifuge (4 C)
 * PBS
 * Centrifuge tube (50 mL)
 * Dropper
 * Cuvette

+*Note:* Prepare another PBS for bacteria work.
+Seperate bacteria work PBS with cell culture PBS to prevent contamination.
+Autoclaved is not strictly necessary if the PBS is not storing for future use.

 **Procedure**

 #.
-Add the small scale culture from 15 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
+Add the small scale culture from 50 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
 #.
-Shake, 1 to 3 hrs, 37 C, 180 rpm.
+Shake.
+180 rpm, 1 to 3 hrs, 37 C.
 #.
 Check OD at 600 nm every 1 hour using a cuvette and spectrophtometer, target OD ~0.5-0.6.
 Extend the shaking time if target OD is not reached.

     * Collect ~3 mL of culture sample to measure the OD.
 Use autoclaved LB broth that is not used for culture as blank.

 #.
-When OD is around 0.5 - 0.6, add 1 mL of IPTG stock solution (250 mM) to the LB broth culture.
+When OD is around 0.5 to 0.6, add 1 mL of IPTG stock solution (250 mM) to the LB broth culture.

     * IPTG final concentration in culture = 0.5 mM.

 #.
 Shake.
 2 hrs, 37 C, 180 rpm.
 #.
 Transfer culture from flask into multiple 50 mL centrifuge tube.
 #.
-Centrifuge, 4000 rpm, 4 C, 10 mins.
+Centrifuge.
+4000 rpm, 10 mins, 4 C.

     * Pre-cool the centrifuge to 4 C is preferrable, if not, room temp is fine.

 #.
 Remove supernatant.
 #.
-Resuspend pellet in 2 mL PBS.
+Resuspend pellet in 2 mL of PBS.

-    * Prepare another PBS for bacteria work.
-Seperate bacteria work PBS with cell culture PBS to prevent contamination.

 #.
 Combine all resuspended pellet into two 50 mL centrifuge tube.
 #.
 Top up PBS to 50 mL in each tube.
 #.
 Centrifuge, 4000 rpm, 4C, 10 mins.